Parks California

 Needs

 The biggest challenge we face is sustaining the long-term work required to care for California’s parks and natural landscapes.
 Many of the projects that strengthen habitat, improve climate resilience and expand access take years of planning, collaboration and community engagement before you ever see them on the ground.
-Yet this essential behind-the-scenes work is the hardest to fund.

 Flexible funding helps us stay responsive, strengthen partnerships with State Parks and local communities and accelerate projects that protect wildlife, restore fire-impacted areas and open more welcoming outdoor experiences for everyone.